rising3/semver-gradle-plugin/README.md

 version=1.0.2
 ```

-> **Note:** The new version you enter muse be a valid [SeVer](https://classic.yarnpkg.com/en/docs/dependency-versions#toc-semantic-versioning) version.
+> **Note:** The new version you enter must be a valid [SemVer](https://classic.yarnpkg.com/en/docs/dependency-versions#toc-semantic-versioning) version.

 ## Git tags

-if you run `semver` task withn a Git repository an annotated Git tag will be created by default following the format `v0.0.0`.
+if you run `semver` task within a Git repository an annotated Git tag will be created by default following the format `v0.0.0`.

 You can customize the git tag that is created or disable this behavior by using `semver extension`.